 Commemoration Day to the Royal Soul of His Majesty Preah Bat Samdech Preah Norodom Sihanouk, Preahmahaviraksat, King-Father of the Cambodian National Independence, Territorial Integrity and Unity.

-The Full Moon Day of the 7th Month of the Burmese Calendar – Full Moon Day of Thadingyut (28 – 30 October in 2023)
+The Full Moon Day of the 7th Month of the Burmese Calendar – Full Moon Day of Thadingyut (16 – 18 October in 2024)

 Thadingyut is known as the day when Buddha came back from heaven after preached his mom who was reborn there.
 The day is also well known for its lightning festival.
 It is the second most popular after Thingyan Festival.
 This holiday is observed in the 7th month of the Burmese Calendar and also the end of Buddhist Lent.
 Thadingyut festival lasts for three days.

-The 15th Waxing Moon Day on the 11th Lunar Month – [CAMBODIA, LAOS] End of Buddhist Lent (29 October in 2023)
+The 15th Waxing Moon Day on the 11th Lunar Month – [LAOS] End of Buddhist Lent (17 October in 2024)

 The end of the three-month Buddhist Lent period and the traditional end of the rainy season.

-The Day After The End of Buddhist Lent – [LAOS] Boat Racing Festival (30 October in 2023)
+The Day After The End of Buddhist Lent – [LAOS] Boat Racing Festival (18 October in 2023)

 The Boat Racing Festival is typically held in Vientiane, Laos, the day after Buddhist Lent ends.
 The traditional racing boats are carved from a single tree.
 In the days before the races, the boats are cleaned and given offerings as they are considered sacred items.